cuiboyuan/US_PopularVote2020_Prediction/README.md

 This is a statistical report on predicting the popular vote in U.S. 2020 election for each candidate.
 We employ the post-stratification technique and incorporate variable age, gender, state, race, education, and income into our analysis.

+In addition to popular vote, we also analyze the popular vote proportion for each state by post-stratification.

 ## Files

 __xxx.pdf__ is the final report of our prediction